ibm-wm-transition/WzFramework/README.md

-# WxDevOpsToolsCollection
+# Wz Framework

-Overview repository containing a collection of tools useful for DevOps
+This repository offers a collection of packages and code snippets that can be used to accelerate development and delivery using webMethods Microservices Runtime and Integration Server